 A Mk2 version was developed and a handful of examples were built before fire swept the Pamplona factory, and the Authi adventure came to an end…

 This MG-badged Victoria (above), with a tuned, twin-carb (83bhp) version of the 1275cc engine, twin headlamps and a revised interior, was shown at the Barcelona Motor Show in April 1973, but never entered production.
 (Picture: MG: The Untold Story, by David Knowles)

 A small selection of Mk1 Victoria images culled from brochures, adverts and magazines

 Victoria pictured in the wild in 2008.
 (Picture: Rob Cawley)

-At the 2012 BMC/BL Rally at Peterborough, an Austin Victoria was compared with its Michelotti-styled contemporary, the Triumph Dolomite.
+Three years ago, at 2012 BMC/BL Rally in Peterborough, an Austin Victoria was compared with its Michelotti-styled contemporary, the Triumph Dolomite.
 There are some striking similarities.

 Is the Editor of the Parkers website and price guide, formerly editor of Classic Car Weekly, and launch editor/creator of Modern Clsssics magazine.
 Has contributed to various motoring titles including Octane, Practical Classics, Evo, Honest John, CAR magazine, Autocar, Pistonheads, Diesel Car, Practical Performance Car, Performance French Car, Car Mechanics, Jaguar World Monthly, MG Enthusiast, Modern MINI, Practical Classics, Fifth Gear Website, Radio 4, and the the Motoring Independent...